Graph quilting: graphical model selection from partially observed covariances: Graph Recovery: Population Analysis

-\section{Graph recovery: population analysis}
+\section{Graph Recovery: Population Analysis}

-In this section we investigate the graph quilting problem at the population level, where we aim at reconstructing $\Theta$ and the graph $G$ from $\Sigma_O$, a portion of the true covariance matrix.
-In the next two sections we investigate the recovery of the graph in $O$ and in $O^c$ by virtue of the MAD$_{GQ}$ solution (Equation~(\ref{eq:gq0})).
+\less We begin by investigating the Graph Quilting problem at the population level.
+That is, we assume that we have perfect access to $\Sigma_O$, a portion of the true covariance matrix, where $O\subset V\times V$ is represented as $O=\cup_{k=1}^KV_k\times V_k$, with $V_1,...,V_K\subset V$, $\cup_k V_k=V$, and smallest possible $K$.
+Our aim is to reconstruct the graph $G$, or the sparsity pattern in $\Theta$.
+In Sections~\ref{sec:popO} and \ref{sec:popOc}, we investigate the graph recovery in $O$ and $O^c$ separately, and then condense the results into one algorithm in Section~\ref{sec:popFull}.
+Appendix~\ref{app:popcaseK2} contains additional results for the special case $K=2$. \less